wurstscript/WurstScript/manual.md

 	if x > y or x <= z and "blub" != "blah"
 		...
+    print("if done.")

 ### Loops

+    while a > b // while-loop with input condition
+		...

 	for int i = 0 to 10 // for-loop
 		...